IBM Data Science Experience overview

 You can analyze data with these tools:

-- You can write Jupyter notebooks in Python, Scala, or R.
+- Write Jupyter notebooks in Python, Scala, or R.

-- The Flow Editor guides you through creating models that use machine learning for predictive analytics.
+- Use the Flow Editor to create models that use machine learning for predictive analytics.

-- You can use Rstudio within DSX as an alternative to running R notebooks.
+- Use Rstudio within DSX as an alternative to running R notebooks.

 Here's what a notebook looks like: